ex4722/ctf-writeups/battelle/holy_grail/README.md

 <h2>Attempt 2 Fake STRTAB with Link Map</h2>
 This exploit attempt was a major failure but also paves the way for the final exploit method.
 Before DL_Resolve is called it pushes a value onto the stack.

-This value is acuatlly the link map.
-It hold information that dl_resolve will use when running such as the address of symtab, strtab and jmprel.
-The struct is humongus but the here are the ones that we care about.
+This value is actually the link map.
+It holds information that dl_resolve will use when running such as the address of symtab, strtab and jmprel.
+The struct is humongous but here are the ones that we care about.
 ```gdb
 pwndbg> dt link_map 0xf7fc2a40
 link_map @ 0xf7fc2a40